 The WWE segment reflects the business operations of WWE.
-Revenue from our WWE segment principally consists of media rights fees associated with the distribution of its programming content; ticket sales and site fees associated with the business's global live events; sponsorships; and consumer product licensing agreements of WWE-branded products.
+Revenue from our WWE segment principally consists of media rights fees associated with the distribution of its programming content; ticket sales and site fees associated with the business's global live events; sponsorship; and consumer products licensing agreements of WWE-branded products.